ppy/osu-wiki/news/2023/2023-05-15-results-twin-trials-beatmapping-phase.md

 ![Twin Trials osu! community vote badge](https://assets.ppy.sh/profile-badges/twintrials2023-COM-STANDARD.png)

-And while they're not earning major prizes, we'd like to also shout out ::yf\1bmp::{ user=1243669 } and ::Moecho::{ user=5075660 } for making an unparalleled submission for the song [Anti Hero](https://osu.ppy.sh/beatmapsets/1972202), which  was relatively untouched in osu! submissions.
+And while they're not earning major prizes, we'd like to also shout out ::yf_bmp::{ user=1243669 } and ::Moecho::{ user=5075660 } for making an unparalleled submission for the song [Anti Hero](https://osu.ppy.sh/beatmapsets/1972202), which  was relatively untouched in osu! submissions.
 If you're looking for something completely fresh (both musically and from a mapping perspective), this is the map for you.

 ### osu!taiko